busecarik/busecarik.github.io/_pages/about.md

 =====
 ---
 I'm a second year Ph.D. student at the Virginia Tech and a member of [Society + AI & Language (SAIL) Lab](https://sail.cs.vt.edu/) I where work with [Dr. Eugenia Rho](https://eugeniarho.com/).
 My research lies at the intersection of *Natural Language Processing*, *Human-Computer Interaction*, and *Computational Social Science*.
-I am interested in leveraging AI to better understand human behavior and contribute to social good.
+I am interested in leveraging AI to better understand human behavior and drive positive social impact.

 <br/>